Data-Science-and-Statistics-in-EaES/course-materials/exams/midterm-rules/midterm-rules.md

 ### Material covered

-The midterm material will mostly cover Unit 1 - 5, and some limited amount from Unit 6 (functions).
+The midterm material will mostly cover *Unit 1 - 5*.
+Fuctions and iteration will not be included.
 You will not be asked to do anything that was not already covered in previous labs and homework.
-To study for the midterm, I encourage you review your labs and homework, confirm that you understand the code in your responses, and where you went wrong.
+To study for the midterm, I encourage you to complete the practice midterm.
+They are not identical, but will be very similar.
-If you have questions about this past work, post them on Slack or email an instructor for clarification.
+If you have questions about the midterm:

+1. Review your notes, past labs and homeworks and slides.
+2. Post your question on Slack
+3. Email an instructor for clarification.

 ### Laptops to borrow